 - To climb quickly up or down by gripping with one’s arms and legs and hauling oneself up (this verb was originally in nautical use; early 19th cent.)

 (NOTES: Proto-Indo-European: hypothetical reconstructed ancestral language, about 5.500 years ago; Proto-Germanic, hypothetical prehistoric ancestor of all Germanic languages, including English; Old English: the English language as written and spoken c.450-c.1100; Middle English: the English language as written and spoken c.1100-c.1500.)

-And a nursery rhyme for you to sing and learn some other parts of the body…
+You can also listen to a nursery rhyme to sing and learn some other parts of the body…